sysadminmike/couch-statsd-backend/README.md

        },
        "ts": 1424819898
     }

+*I am not sure if the set stuff is correct?

 ##Notes/Future Changes
 A test db with snappy compression of 2 million docs consumed 0.5Gb of space.